 - Rates are quoted in U.S. dollars and represent costs per person, double occupancy.
 Request the Twin Share Program where you are matched with a cabin mate of the same gender.
 Even if a cabin mate is not found for you, no single supplement will be charged.

-- Cabins are available for single occupancy at 1.7 times the double occupancy rate.
-The supplement for a suite is 2 times the shared rate.
+- Standard Cabins are available for single occupancy at 1.7 times the double occupancy rate.
+The supplement for a Premium Cabin is 2 times the shared rate.

 Insurance: Emergency medical evacuation coverage for a maximum benefit of US$500,000 per person is included.
 Travelers should have a minimum US$50,000 (or equivalent) of emergency medical coverage prior to embarkation.
 It is recommended that you and all members of your party have comprehensive travel insurance covering trip cancellation, trip delay (interruption or after departure coverage), baggage, and repatriation.
 Contact us for details.